VetandTech

 Oral solution (250 mg/5 ml)

-Avoid if xylitol is present
+Avoid if xylitol is listed as an ingredient

 Compounded liquid (50 mg/ml)